13 Baked Dog Treats That Are Healthier Than Most Store-Bought Bags

 Let’s Bake These Bad Boys

-Preheat your oven to 325°F. Pulse the oats in a blender until you get a coarse, slightly chunky flour — don’t go full powder, that texture is what makes these biscuits so satisfying to chew.
-Mix everything together until a stiff dough forms.
-Roll it out to ¼ inch thick on a lightly floured surface, then cut with a bone-shaped cookie cutter.
-Press a few small holes down the center with a skewer — this helps them dry out and get that perfect crunch.
-Bake for 30 minutes, then flip each biscuit and bake another 15 minutes.
-Leave them in the oven with the door cracked as it cools.
-That last step is the secret to getting them truly dry and shelf-stable.
+Preheat oven to 325°F. Put the oats in the blender, and pulse a few times to make a coarse, slightly chunky flour.
+Mix the oat flour with the other ingredients, and continue to mix until a stiff dough forms.
+Roll out the dough to 1/4 inch thick on a lightly floured surface, and cut with a bone-shaped cookie cutter.
+Using a skewer, make a few small holes down the center of each biscuit.
+This will help the cookies dry out and get the perfect crunch.
+Bake the biscuits for 30 minutes, then flip them over and bake for an additional 15 minutes.
+Leave the cookies in the oven, with the door cracked, while it cools.

 Prep Time: 15 min | Cook Time: 45 min | Makes: approximately 20-24 medium biscuits

-These keep for two weeks in an airtight container — no refrigeration needed.
-That’s the feature.
-But the real payoff?
-You actually know what’s in every single one.
+These keep for 2 weeks in an airtight container.
+Do not refrigerate.
+The best part?
+You actually know what’s in every single one!

-Store in a cool, dry spot and toss any that smell off before the two weeks are up.
+Put them in a cool, dry spot and throw out any that smell funky before the two weeks are up.

 📸 Photo credit: Instagram @puprepublicco